Gouache Database by Sarah Burns

 I’m checking the gouache every 3-5 days, and writing notes of what I see here.
 Check back regularly if you’re interested in the results!

-The only major changes have been on the Arteza Latte Brown which started discoloring quickly and is now officially growing mold (started at 3.5 weeks).
+At first, the only major changes were on the Arteza Latte Brown which started discoloring quickly and then produced mold after at 3.5 weeks.

 Arteza gouache mold check Feb.
 24, 2023